will-neithan/stopkillinggames_overlay/README.md

 14. Close it right away by clicking the _DONE_ button
 15. Then click the _SAVE_ button again and once more refresh the page.
 The overlay should be properly loaded now.
 16. Go to _Settings_ in the left UI panel and customize the values of the overlay to fit your style

+## Integration (OBS Studio)

+Adding the overlay to OBS Studio works the same as adding any other overlay

+1. Copy the overlay URL by clicking the link icon
+2. In OBS Studio, click the _+_ button in _Sources_ dock
+3. Click the _Browser_ option
+4. In the _Create/Select Source_ popup, type in name for the overlay and click _OK_ button
+5. In the _Properties_ popup clear the _URL_ field and paste in the **overlay URL**, clear _Width_ field and type in value **1920**, clear the _Height_ field and type in **1080**.
+6. Click the _OK_ button and the overlay should be visible in the _Preview_
+7. Resize the overlay by moving the corners of its bouding box and drag the overlay to desired position

+## Image guides

+The same guides for installation and integration but accompanied by screenshots.

+### Installation (screenshots)

+blank

+### Integration (screenshots)

+blank